SandCastle on the Beach Private Luxury Beach Home

 There is a small, wooden desk that faces the ocean.
 I have sat there many times, writing letters, and keeping a journal.

-The apartment/maid's quarter, located separately outside the main house.
-It has its own refrigerator, shower and bathroom.
+The apartment/maid's quarter, located separately outside the main house and apart from the first floor, facing west.
+This room is a mini apartment, with it's own refrigerator, shower and bathroom.
 This would be a perfect spot for the hired cook, nanny, or for a hired housekeeper.
 We can recommend a great local cook for you if you would like.

 Telchac Puerto has a lot of useful services including an English Language bookstore, a bakery and several seafood restaurants.
 There is also a small market and clinic, a tortilla factory, a harbor that has a gas pump, a hardware store, fried fish stands and more.

 There is town plaza, a park with a children's play area and a lighthouse on the small seaside promenade.
 Three miles west of Telchac Puerto, inland, you will find the Mayan temples of Xcambo.
 For breakfast, lunch and dinner there

 are a number of good restaurants serving ceviche, fried fish, shrimp cocktails, and fish fillets.